MateuszDabrowski/eslint-config-md/readme.md

 You can use this config **globally** and/or **locally** per project.

-It's usually best to install this locally once per project, that way you can have project specific settings as well as sync those settings with others working on your project via git.
+It's best to install this locally once per project, that way you can have project specific settings as well as sync those settings with others working on your project via git.

 ### Local / Per Project Install